 - 2 cups chocolate chips (the original recipe calls for 1 1/4lb chocolate disks)

 - Sift together the flour, baking soda, baking powder and salt.
 Set aside.

 - In a separate bowl, cream together the sugars and butter.

-- Then add the eggs one at a time (mixing the batter well between each egg) to the sugar mix.
+- Then add the eggs one at a time to the sugar mix, mixing the batter well between each egg.

 - Add the vanilla.
 Mix.

-- Then add the dry mix to the sugar/egg mix.
+- Then add the dry ingredients to the sugar/egg mix.
 Mixing slowly, or you will have flour flying everywhere!
 Mix just to combine.

 - Add the chocolate chips, and stir by hand.

 - Now you have to do the hardest part…chill the dough for at least 24 hours!
 Just press on some plastic wrap against the dough, and refrigerate for at least 24 hours.